8 Ways To Make Working From Home Work For You

 Set yourself working hours, and stick to them.
 Close down your emails and any other work messaging apps you use when you reach the end of your work day, and turn off your computer.
 It’s easy to work longer hours at home out of a sense of guilt, but having clear boundaries not only saves your sanity but can be much more effective.

-One reason for this is Parkinson’s Law, which states that ‘work expands so as to fill the time available for its completion.’
+One reason for this is Parkinson’s Law, which states that ‘work expands to fill the time available for its completion.’

 In simple terms, if you had 3 tasks to complete between 12-4, you would likely get them all done in that time.
 If you had those same three tasks to do between 12-6, you would probably still take the whole time to complete them, because knowing that you have that time allows you to take longer and work less efficiently.